cameronliang/bayesvp/README.rst

     pip install bayesvp --user

+This usually puts the executable scripts in ``~/.local/bin``.
+Make sure that this is in your PATH.

 You can also install it system-wide and might need to add ``sudo`` in the beginning.

 After installing ``bayesvp``, you should run its unit tests to ensure the package works as expected.
 The simplest way to do this is inside a python shell: